Ephesians 6:10-20, How Strong are You?

 - having girded your waist with truth, v.
 14

-- In regard to testing the armor, I would like to return to David for a moment.
+- Regarding to testing the armor, I would like to return to David for a moment.
 When David was about to fight Goliath, Saul wanted to give David his own armor.
-"So Saul clothed David with his armor and he put a bronze helmet on his head; he also clothed him with a coat of mail.
+"So Saul clothed David with his armor, and he put a bronze helmet on his head; he also clothed him with a coat of mail.
 David fastened his sword to his armor and tried to walk, for he had not tested them.
 And David said to Saul, "I cannot walk with these, for I have not tested them."
 So David took them off.
-Then he took his staff in his hand; and he chose for himself five smooth stones from the brook, and put them in a shepherd's bag, in a pouch which he had, and his sling was in his hand.
+Then he took his staff in his hand; and he chose for himself five smooth stones from the brook and put them in a shepherd's bag, in a pouch which he had, and his sling was in his hand.
 And he drew near to the Philistine.

-- Now let me ask you: What kind of protection is a sling against a giant 9-foot tall giant who could crush you between his hands.
+- Now let me ask you: What kind of protection is a sling against a giant--a 9-foot tall giant who could crush you between his hands.
 It is very little protection indeed.
 But David did not go out onto the battlefield alone.
 He went with the company of the Lord God.
 Earlier in his life, David had killed a bear and a lion with nothing more than a sling: Moreover David said, "The LORD, who delivered me from the paw of the lion and from the paw of the bear, He will deliver me from the hand of this Philistine."
 And Saul said to David, "Go, and the LORD be with you!"
 (1 Sam.
 17:37).

 - He went with the full armor of God: faith, righteousness, the Word, and truth.
-He went out to the place of battle, to that place where the Devil had brought an army to oppose God's people.
+He went out to the place of battle--to that place where the Devil had brought an army to oppose God's people.
 David met Goliath.
 But it was not the sword that brought the giant down.
-It was not the arrow, but a stone, that crushed the opposer's head, the way God promised in the garden that the head of the serpent would be crushed.
+It was not the arrow but a stone that crushed the opposer's head--the way God promised in the garden that the head of the serpent would be crushed.
 Goliath was a manifestation of that serpent.

 - Incidentally, have you ever wondered why David picked up five stones to do a job that took only one.
 Were the extra four back-ups just in case that first didn't work?
 Not at all.
-David had full confidence in the Lord and picked up five stones, not to insure the death of Goliath, but to take care of Goliath's relatives.
+David had full confidence in the Lord and picked up five stones--not to insure the death of Goliath but to take care of Goliath's relatives.
 There was Ishbi-benob, Saph, Goliath, and one with 6 fingers on each hand and 6 toes on each foot.
 As 2 Samuel 21:22 says, "These four were born to the giant in Gath, and they fell by the hand of David and by the hand of his servants."

 - The Armor of God has already been tested.
 Faith in God is never misplaced.

-- pray at all times in the Spirit.
+- Pray at all times in the Spirit.
 This does not mean every second.
 But it does mean in all things.